jrobind/thefrontendcoach.com/src/posts/ace-your-first-year-as-a-junior-developer.md

 Starting a new job as a developer can be a daunting prospect especially if you’re coming from a self-taught background.
 For many junior developers starting their first job may evoke feelings of excitement as well as inadequacy.
 The manifestation of the latter is collectively termed [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).
 These feelings of inadequacy are common for experienced as well as inexperienced developers and are usually the result of working in a complex and constantly changing landscape.
 There is so much to learn it’s inconceivable to understand all of it in any detail.
 These feelings of imposter syndrome can be a little more intensified for those just starting out in the industry because, well, they’re new to it.

 Your first job as a junior developer is an important one.
 Mainly because this experience can ultimately determine whether this career path is for you or not.
 As a junior developer, it is up to you to ensure you do what it takes to make the most of this opportunity and experience.
 You’ve already cleared the first, hardest hurdle, you’ve managed to teach yourself how to code and now you’ve bagged yourself a job doing it.
 Your next hurdle is surviving your first 6-12 months as a junior developer.
 This will be a challenging experience, but if you approach it the right way it will be an incredibly rewarding one, and you’ll learn a heck of a lot.
-Based on my own experiences during my first year as a junior front-end developer, I have reflected on what I felt I did well and also what I didn’t do too well.
-I’ve compiled my 5 top tips for acing your first 12 months as a junior developer.
+Based on my own experiences during my first year as a junior front-end developer, I’ve compiled my 5 top tips for acing your first 12 months as a junior developer.

 ## 1. Prepare for a mindfork

 ![Pink road signs over iced lake](/images/blog/confusion.jpg)

 In all honesty, there’s no polite way of putting this.
 You will be experiencing information overload on a daily basis (this never really stops but it tends to calm down as you gain more experience and settle into a job).
-This can be pretty overwhelming, and alongside the other conventions that come with a new job - like getting to know a new surrounding, new coworkers, processes, and coffee machines - things can get on top of you really quickly - but only if you let them.
+This can be pretty overwhelming, and alongside the other conventions that come with a new job - like getting to know a new surrounding, new co-workers, processes, and coffee machines - things can get on top of you really quickly - but only if you let them.

 Preparing yourself for this can go a long way toward helping you handle and cope with the rate of information overload.
 Aside from merely preparing yourself, here are a few approaches I took to handle this: